Aminkta/Aminkta/README.md

 - 👋 Hi, I’m Amine
 - 👀 I’m interested in Machine Learning, DevOps/MLOps, Python, and Web Development
-- 🌱 I’m currently learning containerization and orchestration technologies: Docker and Kubernetes
+- 🌱 I’m currently taking a deep dive into containerization and orchestration technologies: Docker and Kubernetes
 - 💞️ I’m looking to collaborate on projects related to Machine Learning and backend Python development etc..

 <!---